 “The BOP director can spin it all he wants, but logical solutions and preventative measures were not thought of nor implemented in a timely manner,” the Butner source said.
 “The numbers are low due to lack of testing and/or a cover up.”

-The person said one inmate, an 81-year-old man from a medium-security facility, died Friday after being hospitalized and placed on a ventilator, but Long, the BOP spokesperson, told VICE News that “there have been no deaths due to COVID-19 at FCI Butner.”
+The person initially reported that one inmate, an 81-year-old man from a medium-security facility, had died Friday after being hospitalized and placed on a ventilator, but later said prison records indicate he is still alive.
+Long, the BOP spokesperson, told VICE News that “there have been no deaths due to COVID-19 at FCI Butner.”

 Butner includes three prisons and a medical center, housing more than 4,600 total inmates, including high-profile people such as Wall Street fraudster Bernie Madoff and Gilberto Rodríguez Orejuela, the former head of Colombia’s Cali cocaine cartel.
 Many prisoners are sick or elderly, the source said, meaning a severe outbreak could quickly spiral out of control.

 “It’s a powder keg that’s going to explode soon and I don’t know what we would do to contain it.”